 Waterproof fabrics for roof and floor

-All fabric parts are made of stable polyamide ripstop 40D.
+All fabric parts of the light Taurus tent are made of stable polyamide ripstop 40D.
 The outer tarpaulin is equipped on both sides with a silicone layer against harmful UV radiation and of course rainwater.
 Thus it resists a water column of 3.000mm.
 This means that if you could pile up water up to 3m high on the tarpaulin, the outer cover would continue to be tight.
 So no wetness problem, not even with continuous Irish rain.
 The polyamide fabric is highly tear-resistant with interwoven reinforcement threads.
 Silicone coating increases the lifetime of the fabric by up to 20%.

-The floor is not silicone-coated, but a polyurethane membrane is laminated on.
+The tent floor is not silicone-coated, but a polyurethane membrane is laminated on.
 This ensures even greater impermeability up to 10,000 mm water column.
 Why not do the same with the outer fabric?
 The tighter the fabric, the less water vapour can get through.
 Since we breathe and perspire diligently and release water vapour, it has to get out of the tent somehow, otherwise we are quickly „in our own juice“.
 And that is at least as unpleasant as being rained in for weeks.

 Ventilation for removing moisture

-Part of the humid air is „blown out“ via the lower ventilation edges and the ventilation opening at the apse.
+Part of the humid air is „blown out“ via the lower ventilation edges of the light tent and the ventilation opening at the apse.
 But it’s all right if the outer skin as a whole can breathe a little.
 It is always tight with a water column of 3,000 mm.
 But for the tent floor the higher tightness can be an advantage.
 If it rains longer or more heavily, water can collect under the ground, e.g. in small puddles.
-Our contact pressure additionally presses the ground onto the wet ground – and then a higher water resistance is good for a dry inner tent.
+Our contact pressure additionally presses the floor onto the wet ground – and then a higher water resistance is good for a dry inner tent.

 However, you will need this especially when travelling to wetter regions or during longer periods of rain or if you plan to camp on snow in winter.
-With occasional rain, where the water can seep into the ground well, a 3 – 5,000mm water column is enough to keep the sleeping tent dry.
+With occasional rain, where the water can seep into the ground well, a 3 – 5,000mm water column is enough to keep the light sleeping tent dry.
 You will have to use an insulating mat* against the cold ground anyway, no tent floor will help.

 Also included are 15 aluminium pegs.
 These weigh only 160 grams including the small transport bag.
 Basically only 10 pegs are needed, the rest could stay at home as a reserve.